Ian Caine, SMArchS

 Architecture - Interior Design

-Ian Caine is a registered architect and urban designer who explores the form, processes and impacts of suburban expansion.
-He holds a SMArchS degree in Architecture and Urbanism from the Massachusetts Institute of Technology.
+Ian Caine is an associate professor of Architecture and Director of the UTSA Center for Urban and Regional Planning Research.
+A registered architect, he holds a SMArchS degree in Architecture and Urbanism from the Massachusetts Institute of Technology.
 He also earned a B.A. in Political Science and M.Arch from Washington University, where he received the AIA School Medal & Certificate of Merit.